 During a phone interview with Colorado Politics, Andrew J. O’Connor reiterated his firm stance on fracking without offering any apologies or retractions.

 O’Connor stated to Colorado Politics that he wouldn’t object to a sniper shooting a worker at a well site, expressing his belief that fracking equates to murder.

 In his letter published by the Daily Camera on April 19, O’Connor urged residents of the state to resort to violence against oil and natural gas workers and facilities if fracking wells were placed in their neighborhoods, posing threats to their lives and the lives of their children.
 He questioned whether there was a moral obligation to destroy wells and eradicate fracking and its associated workers.

-The letter was edited the following day to read “don’t we have a moral responsibility to take action to dissuade frackers from operating here?”
-The edited letter still contains violent rhetoric, claims “fracking equals murder,” and says using violence against the oil and gas industry would be the “intelligent” move for Colorado residents.
+The letter was revised the next day to state, “don’t we have a moral responsibility to take action to discourage frackers from operating here?”
+Despite the edit, the letter maintains aggressive language, asserting that “fracking equals murder” and suggesting that employing violence against the oil and gas industry would be a “wise” choice for Colorado residents.

-O’Connor’s comments have triggered enhanced security measures at state meetings concerning oil and natural gas development, including an upcoming meeting regarding a ballot measure O’Connor is driving to double state taxes on oil and natural gas production.
+O’Connor’s remarks have prompted increased security measures at state meetings related to oil and natural gas development, including an upcoming gathering discussing a ballot measure he is promoting to double state taxes on oil and natural gas production.

-“Those workers are the same people who will be in the room at the title-setting process,” Deputy Secretary of State Suzanne Staiert told 9News.
-“From this point on, that will be a security precaution that we are obligated to take.”
+“Those workers are the individuals who will participate in the title-setting process,” Deputy Secretary of State Suzanne Staiert explained to 9News.
+“Moving forward, this will be a necessary security measure that we are required to implement.”

-Daily Camera Executive Editor Kevin Kaufman defended publishing the letter by arguing that environmental activists could justify committing violent actions the same way President Trump justified his decision to strike a Syrian airbase in response to a chemical weapons attack that killed civilians.
+Kevin Kaufman, Executive Editor of the Daily Camera, defended the decision to publish the letter by drawing a comparison to how environmental activists might justify violent actions, similar to how President Trump justified his decision to strike a Syrian airbase in response to a chemical weapons attack that resulted in civilian casualties.